 - Supports WireGuard, OpenVPN, L2TP/IPsec

 - Clear information on connecting other devices without dedicated clients

-Once known for its free VPN service, which is now only available to legacy customers for financial reasons, CyberGhost’s virtual private network service aims to serve both privacy-conscious users and those who want to watch streaming video services in other countries.
+The CyberGhost virtual private network (VPN) service aims to cater to privacy-conscious users and those who want to watch streaming video services in other countries.